SkynetLabs/skynet-kernel/README.md

 This message is not a query, and therefore there are no response messages.
 There are also no queryUpdate or responseUpdate messages.

-#### authStatusChanged
+#### kernelAuthStatusChanged

-authStatusChanged is a message that will be sent by the kernel to the parent if the user's auth status has changed.
+kernelAuthStatusChanged is a message that will be sent by the kernel to the parent if the user's auth status has changed.
 This typically means that the user has logged in, though it can also mean that the user has logged out, or that the user has switched to another account.

 Regardless of the source cause, the expectation from the kernel is that the iframe containing the kernel will be refreshed.
 Because there is state that